President Koroma’s final words to the parliament of Sierra Leone

 “On my part, I will continue to provide the level playing field for every compatriot to participate in a free, fair and democratic environment.
 And I want to entreat all the aspirants to understand that Sierra Leone is bigger than every one of us; and to tone down the rhetoric, for in the end, we are all one family; related by blood, by marriage, or by affiliation.
 Let us go to the polls in peace and in harmony; and come out a stronger and a more united country.”

-And finally, in his concluding goodbye remarks, president Koroma, though showing no sign of sadness or remorse had this to say:
+And finally, in his concluding goodbye remarks, president Koroma, though showing no sign of sadness or remorse had this knockout punch for the opposition SLPP:

 “Mr. Speaker, as I prepare to leave, I must admit that I am not a perfect man, I am not without faults; but I have worked to ensure that as I came with clean hands, I am going to leave with clean hands.
 Mine is the only Government that has not hanged anyone; mine is the only Government that has never put anyone before a firing squad.